EncryptingCamera/encryptingcamera-spec/spec.md

 * Preventing an unauthorized party with access to the mobile device from determining any of the following:
  * Number of photos taken
  * Time & date photos were taken
+* Protecting the user from using a third-party public key that’s been intercepted / altered.
+If the user decides to use a public key that corresponds to a private key that they don’t control, the user should verify the public key through trusted channels.
+Issues relating to multi-user / third-party use are not in scope at this time.

 ### Threats